 My teaching style is lighthearted, relational, and tailored to each group of students in my class.
 I keep my class atmosphere positive and encouraging— a place where all feel welcome and valued, with a focus on the joy and wonder of creating and creation, and where all artworks discussed will be kept PG and family-friendly.

-Over the course of the school year, students will engage in interactive lectures and weekly discussions, reflect and respond orally and in writing to famous artworks in numerous styles and art movements, (creating two papers/presentations).
-Students can also expect to keep a visual journal and a sketchbook, where they will wrestle with and work through artistic problems.
+Over the course of the school year, students will engage in interactive lectures and weekly discussions, reflect and respond orally to famous artworks in numerous styles and art movements.
+Students can also expect to keep a visual journal/sketchbook, where they will wrestle with and work through artistic problems.
 Students will also have hands-on art projects to work on each week, some taking several weeks for completion.
-This class will require several hours (2—3hrs., including live class time) of creative and reflective response time each week.
+This class will require weekly homework (1-2 hrs.) of creative, hands-on, and reflective projects to submit for a grade and individualized feedback.